zencart/documentation/content/user/order_total/gift_certificates.md

 4\.
 Now go to Modules > Order Total, select Gift Certificates, and click Install.
 This installs the Gift Certificate module.

 ### HOW DOES IT WORK THEN ?

+Gift Certficates may be optionally queued for release by the administrator.
-After the Administrator has approved the Gift Certificate (There's a "release" button in admin area if someone buys one), THEN the Gift Certificate funds are made available to the customer.

-Upon release/approval, they are immediately added to the Customer's Gift Certificate balance.
+If the *Queue Purchases* setting in Admin > Modules > Order Total > Gift Certificates is used, then after purchase, the administrator must "release" the gift certificate.
+A button indicating queued gift certificates is shown in the admin panel.
+Once the release is done, the Gift Certificate funds are made available to the customer, by adding them to the Customer's Gift Certificate balance.

+If the *Queue Purchases* setting is not used, the funds are made available in the Customer's Gift Certificate balance immediately after purchase.

 The customer can then USE those funds for themselves, OR they can email them to friend(s) via the links provided automatically in the store (esp shopping cart sidebox).
 They can email as much as they want, to various people, up to the amount they've purchased.
 Whoever they email it to will receive a new redemption code and can follow the redemption process, either redeeming via the email link, going to the Gift Certificate FAQ page or redeeming during checkout.
 The customer can email the funds again if they wish or use the GV Balance for themselves.